Understanding the Difference Between UI and UX Design

 User experience beyond the four corners of your screen

 What’s the first thing that comes to mind when you think of UX?
 If your answer was anything involving websites and mobile apps, you’re right.
 But these days, the scopes of both UI and UX are broadening.
-Companies have a growing awareness of the importance of understanding their users and how these methods can improve their experiences – ultimately, impacting retention.
+Companies have a growing awareness of the importance of understanding their users and how these methods can improve their user experience – ultimately, impacting retention.

 UX is now employed across a variety of products, interfaces and services – and not only those with a web presence.
 It’s not just about the interface, but rather about the product’s experience as a whole.
 Referring to the Wix eCommerce product for example, UX designer Israel Martin Alberto explains that “the experience involves every detail, from start to finish.
 It’s not just about the online part.
 It’s about the moment the user clicks onto your site, all the way to the moment they receive their purchase at their doorstep and open the package.”
 The idea is to accompany the user throughout their whole journey and through different obstacles.
 “That’s how you can build a strong relationship with the user,” explains Israel.
-You can take a look at the case studies on these UX design portfolios to gain a better understanding of the full process a designer goes through.
+You can take a look at the case studies on these UX design portfolios and these websites for UX inspiration and research to gain a better understanding of the full process a designer goes through.

 UI is no different in that it’s also used for a variety of interfaces, whether they’re online or not.
 Any product that involves a point of contact between the object and the user, such as coffee machines, keypads and car dashboards, should be designed with UI in mind.